 Using a heatproof metal bowl that fits on top of the double boiler pan (make sure it doesn’t touch the water!), whip the egg yolks and sugar off heat with a whisk until thick and light yellow in color.

 In a separate small saucepan, scald the milk.
-Slowly pour the milk into the egg yolk mixture, whisking constantly.
+Slowly pour the warm milk and vanilla into the egg yolk mixture, whisking constantly.

 Immediately place the milk and egg mixture on top of the lightly simmering pot of water.
 Switch to a heatproof spatula and gently cook, stirring continually until it thickens.
 It should thicken enough that it coats the back of the spatula without excessive dripping.
 This will take about 10-12 minutes.